 - Dec 02, 2019 - Dec 27, 2019

 Who should take this course

-The MCSE Cloud Platform and Infrastructure certification is for IT professionals either looking to get their first job in Microsoft technology or to document their existing skill sets.
-This boot camp is intended for students seeking to earn the MCSE Cloud Platform and Infrastructure certification and who need an expert instructor to guide them throughout the training and exam preparation process.
+The MCSE Core Infrastructure certification is for IT professionals either looking to get their first job in Microsoft technology or to document their existing skill sets.
+This boot camp is intended for students seeking to earn the MCSE Core Infrastructure certification and who need an expert instructor to guide them throughout the training and exam preparation process.

 After completing this course, students will have the knowledge to:

 - Prepare and install Nano Server, a Server Core installation, and plan a server upgrade and migration strategy.

 - Describe the various storage options, including partition table formats, basic and dynamic disks, file systems, virtual hard disks, and drive hardware, and explain how to manage disks and volumes.